strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 ## Create a testing environment

 The testing environment should test the application code without affecting the database, and should be able to run distinct units of the application to incrementally test the code functionality.
-To achieve this the following instructions will add:
+To achieve this the following instructions add:

-- a testing database,
+- a test database,
 - a `strapi` instance for testing,
 - and file directories to organize the testing environment.